sssnan123/MTBBVendorMaintenance/README.md

-# Open MTBB Change Request
+# Use this script to generate MTBB Change Request